unlikelyzero/js-perf-toolkit/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A collection of (Open Source) performance tools which allow a js developer to reliably model and monitor a webapp.
+At the moment, most of the focus is on the playwright component.

 ### Built With